adavisfoy/Bikesharing_3/README.md

 ## Analysis (24 points)

-The purpose of the analysis is well defined.
-(5 pt)
+The purpose of this analysis is to provide data and visualizations to our potential investors illustrating strong evidence that a bike-sharing program in Des Moines would be a profitable business endeavor.

 ## Results: